photoprism/photoprism-docs/docs/user-guide/faq.md

     [become a sponsor](../funding.md) to get their favorite features as soon as possible.

 ??? question "Are there plans to introduce premium features?"
-    Yes, we plan to offer non-essential premium features to fund further development as voluntary donations don't cover even our most basic expenses.
+    Yes, we plan to offer non-essential premium features and services as voluntary donations currently don't cover even our most basic expenses.
 It is in the best interest of all users that funding is sustainable in the long run.

+    Unless your plan includes additional cloud storage, you will be able to upgrade and downgrade without losing any data.
 For those who don't like recurring subscriptions, there will be discounted multi-year / lifetime payment options.
+To account for income differences, pricing may also vary by region.
 As soon as we have details, we will announce them publicly.

     Meanwhile, GitHub Sponsors has [one-time donation](https://github.com/sponsors/photoprism?frequency=one-time)
     options if you don't need ongoing support after installation and don't expect updates with additional premium features for more than 12 months.

-    The fully functional Community Edition will always remain free.
-You will be able to upgrade and downgrade without losing any data.

-    We encourage you to [become a sponsor](../funding.md), even and especially if you are satisfied with the basic functionality.
+    We encourage everyone who can afford it to [become a sponsor](../funding.md) as this is ultimately best for the product and the community.
 Think of "free software" as in "free speech," not as in "free beer".

-Thank you!
+??? question "Why can't I just purchase and download a single version?"
+    Offering single versions for one-time purchase without ongoing updates would be irresponsible.
+    Unlike traditional offline apps such as Microsoft Office or single-player games, software exposed to the Internet must be updated regularly to stay secure and compatible with the latest standards.

+    Updates are also important because basically all file format parsers have flaws that just haven't been discovered yet.
+This is a known risk that may affect you even if your instance isn't directly exposed to the Internet.

+    Please also keep your operating system and Web browsers up to date.
+Don't push your luck.

 ## User Interface ##